13 August, 2021

 When asked what they found most positive about taking part in the project, one student commented that it “made me feel like I’m actually contributing to society”.
 Another remarked that it had been an “interesting way of learning”, while a third said they appreciated “that our ideas were actually considered”.

 This project has been something of a new experience for the Institute.
 We set out to give our audience a more active role in the design and development of one of our engagement activities.
 In doing so, we have built new connections and strengthened existing ones.
 Hopefully, collaborative methods can form an increasing part of our approach to engagement going forward.

-Virus Fighter is coming soon.
+Virus Fighter is available to play here.

 VACCINE, the project which produced Virus Fighter, was funded through the ORION project.
 ORION has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement Nº741527.